UPMC Physician Resources

 - The Implications of Acute Rejection for Allograft Survival in Contemporary U.S. Kidney Transplantation.
 Lentine KL, Gheorghian A, Axelrod D, Kalsekar A, L'italien G, Schnitzler MA.
 Transplantation.
 2012 Jul 25.

-Dr. Hariharan has financial interest with the following proprietary entity or entities producing health care goods or services as indicated below:
+Dr. Hariharan has no relevant relationships with proprietary entities producing health care goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.